Menu

 Never miss an issue of KSDEweekly.
 Email ksdeweekly@ksde.gov with questions, comments or story ideas.

-Click here for the agenda and meeting materials.
+Click here for the meeting agenda and materials.

 The Kansas State Department of Education does not discriminate on the basis of race, color, religion, national origin, sex, disability, or age in its programs and activities. (more information...)